For everyone who is interested in starting kart racing, here is the information you may need:

 First off, why not come along to a race meeting (see Calendar page or go to the Clubs and Club Listing page and hop onto your local club website) and see which classes are popular and may suit your age, weight and ability (Do not rush out and buy a kart without this research first!

-First you need to purchase a Start Karting pack from the Motorsport UK Shop, it costs £64 (2018 price) which includes the cost of your first licence (£38 from 2019), and if a minor under the age of 18 then it also includes the cost of the PG Entrant licence for the parent or guardian (£20).
+First you need to purchase a Start Karting pack from the Motorsport UK Shop, it costs £64 which includes the cost of your first licence (£64), and if a minor under the age of 18 then it also includes the cost of the PG Entrant licence for the parent or guardian (£25) which would total £89.

-You will also need to purchase a suitable helmet (under 15’s note the only helmet standard allowed is the Snell CMR2007 or CMS2016 type) – do NOT buy a motorcycle helmet, then a homologated race suit, boots and gloves.
+You will also need to purchase a suitable helmet (under 15’s note the only helmet standard allowed is the Snell CMR type e.g. CMR2016 type or the CMS equivalent) – do NOT buy a motorcycle helmet, then a homologated race suit, boots and gloves.
+A quick way to see if a suit is correct is to look for Level 1 or 2 on the collar, alongside the CIK/FIA manufacturing date range.

 Consider an introductory course by one of the professional kart schools, see www.arks.co.uk

-Check out the classes on the Class Information page, there are karts from Bambino size for 6 – 8 year olds, then Cadets for 8 – 13, Juniors from 11/12 – 16 and seniors from year of 16th birthday ((16 for gearbox) to infinity.
-At the fastest end of the scale the geared karts can reach speeds of 100mph (250 National) or 90mph (KZ UK 125cc 6-speed)
+Check out the classes on the Class Information page, there are karts from Bambino size for 6 – 8 year olds, then Cadets for 8 – 12, Intermediate from 10 to 14, Juniors from year of 12th birthday – 16 and seniors from year of 16th birthday ((16 for gearbox) to infinity.
+At the fastest end of the scale the geared karts can reach speeds of 100mph (250 National) or 90mph (KZ2 125cc 6-speed)

 And if you don’t want to race, clubs are often looking for volunteer officials and marshals, contact the Secretary of the Club for more information.